 The ALBINA Solar Flagpole Light is unique on this list in that it is the only one that offers multiple colors or a color other than white.
-It is also more than capable of doing the job thanks to the second-highest brightness after the Deneve flagpole light.
+It is also more than capable of doing the job thanks to the second-highest brightness after the Deneve solar flagpole light.

-The ALBINA solar light has 180 LED lights across its surface.
+The ALBINA solar light has 180 LED bulbs across its surface.
 The interior lights are white LEDs, while the exteriors are multicolored bead lights offering 16 different color options.
 It comes in a Static Mode to stay on a single color or a Breathing Mode to cycle through colors.
 There is also a timer that can be used to control when the lights change.

 The total lumen output is 1000, which is enough to keep any flag lit on either colored or simple white.
 This is also second only to the Deneve model.

 The lights can also be controlled with a remote that works up to 33 feet away, allowing individuals to change color and lighting schemes without taking it down like other lights on this list.

 It can maintain a steady light for up to 12 hours on the plain white setting with a lithium-ion battery.
 With the Breathing Mode, it’ll last about eight hours.
 Either is sufficient for an entire night’s worth of light though the low setting may be better for areas with longer nights or limited direct sunlight.